Halo Hybrid Fractional Laser

 This treatment is improving both tone and texture, for an overall rejuvenating treatment.
 Halo offers the best of both worlds, providing great results without the extended downtime.

-What does Halo do?
+What does the Halo Laser Treat?

 The Halo Hybrid Fractional Laser treats a variety of mild to severe skin concerns.
 Your provider will help to customize a Halo treatment that fits your concerns, needs and lifestyle.
 The Halo can address: